scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 Data Structures
 ---------------

-In this section we discuss the data structures that hold the data and the essential semantic content of interest.
+In this section we discuss the data structures that hold the raw data and the essential semantic content of interest.
 The Elements section introduces each of the primitives, and the Collections section explains how they can be combined.
 Finally, we will discuss working with Elements embedded in high-dimensional continuous or discrete